 Remove when all are crisped up.
 This should not take longer than 3-4 minutes total.
 Remove to paper towel and then a bowl.

-Go back to the bacon and tear into bite sized pieces.
+When the bacon has cooled somewhat, tear into bite sized pieces.

 Take the greens from the fridge.
 Add 2/3 of the the croutons and 2/3 of the bacon.
 Add 2-3 tbsp of dressing per person=1/2 to 3/4 of a cup of the dressing. (this will be determined by how wet or sloppy you like your dressing!)
 Start off with the 1/2 cup and see what happens after tossing gently but thoroughly.